bcaddy/bcaddy.github.io/_posts/guides/2025-04-25-type-hinting-for-princetonpy.md

 Type hinting in Python is the current supported way of adding static strong(ish) typing to Python.
 It only operates statically, i.e. not at run time, with the help of tools like [mypy](https://mypy.readthedocs.io/en/stable/), [pyright](https://github.com/microsoft/pyright), [pytype](https://github.com/google/pytype), [pyre](https://pyre-check.org), and whatever [Astral](https://astral.sh) comes up with when they finish their type checker.
 I've only used mypy so I will discuss typing in that context.
 Mypy, and the other type checkers to various degrees, support gradual typing, only enforcing typing on typed code and ignoring untyped code.
 You can force it to do typing on all code with the `--strict` flag, or more granularly with other flags.

-Currently you have, broadly speaking, three options on dealing with types in Python and function/class boundaries when you don't know what types your users might pass in:
+Without type hinting you have, broadly speaking, three options on dealing with types in Python and function/class boundaries when you don't know what types your users might pass in:

 1. Lean into duck typing hope for the best, accepting that it might introduce bugs or just crash if the user passes the wrong type
 2. Put `is instance(var, type)` everywhere